 36.5 / San Francisco Bay was performed in the very public location of Aquatic Park, near the Dolphin Club and Ghirardelli Square.
 Sunde hired a producer for the first time.
 She also engaged several local organizations in partnerships, including Long Now Foundation, Sustainable Surf, Swim Clubs, and the San Francisco Department of the Environment.

-Sunde also committed to complete silence while performing the work, added installation seating on the shore, collaborated with a local saxophonist who played at high tide and low-tide, and developed a movement phase with local choreographer for the public to learn and help perform after each hour that passed.
+For the first time, Sunde committed to complete silence while performing the work, added installation seating on the shore, and collaborated with a local saxophonist who played at high tide and low-tide.
+This was also the first performance where Sunde developed a “Human Clock” – a movement phase with local choreographer for the public to learn and help perform after each hour that passed.

 SF Chronicle, KQED, SF Guardian.